ConnorShiggins/Google-Earth-Engine-and-icebergs/README.md

 ## **Potential error due to lack of data availability**

 Below is a typical error which may arise from this code will be shown.
-This error may arise because of the spatial limiation of ArcticDEM in the near-terminus regions of Greenland's outlets.
+This error may arise because of the spatial limitation of ArcticDEM in the near-terminus regions of Greenland's outlets.
 This means 1) your defined ROI is too large or 2) no data exists for the glacier in question.
 To start the project again to try both solutions, just hit the 'Run' bar at the top and a new project will launch.
-It is suggested to keep your ROI limited in close proximity to the ice front as fjord wide analysis has not been validated becasue of the lack of spatial data extent.
+It is suggested to keep your ROI limited in close proximity to the ice front as fjord wide analysis has not been validated because of the lack of spatial data extent.

 ![Error](https://user-images.githubusercontent.com/63847501/183460747-32c2da06-c1bb-43b6-9ada-917a3de9cf25.PNG)